-The framework developed is based on GT3 [5].
-The core part consists of a set of classes building the central master and slave services.
-These are OGSAcompliant Grid Services [10] bundled with corresponding stubs and some supporting classes for specialized exceptions and encapsulating the input and output parameters passed around.
-The work left to the application programmer is to implement abstract methods which are responsible for the application specific part, in particular methods for splitting, merging, and the actual application logic.
-The ones for splitting and merging used in the master service, and the calculative method is used to concretely specify what the slave has to do.
-In addition, a Web Service deployment descriptor (WSDD) has to be written, as specified by the Axis framework [13], which GT3 is partly based on.
-At runtime, the framework determines which slaves to use, out of the set of all slaves registered to provide the appropriate service.
-This is done by accessing an IndexService available in the Grid.
+The framework developed is based on web services.
+The core part consists of a set of classes building the 'Dynamizer' and the implementations of application specific slave services.
+These can be evolved to be OGSA-compliant grid services [13] bundled with corresponding stubs and some supporting classes for specialized exceptions and encapsulating the input and output parameters passed around.
+The work left to the application programmer is to implement the services 'Partition Request', 'Merge Results' and the 'Common Interface Wrapper' which are responsible for the application specific part.
+In addition, a Web Service deployment descriptor (WSDD) has to be written, as specified by the Axis framework [16], which GT3 is partly based on.
+At run-time, the framework determines which slaves to use, out of the set of all slaves registered to provide the appropriate service.
+This is done by accessing a global 'Registry' available in the grid.
 The request is then forwarded to all the slaves, after being divided into subtasks.
-This is shown in the upper right corner of figure 3 where the service depicted as cross is provided by a set of slave services executing in parallel.
+This is shown in the upper right corner of Figure 7 where the service depicted as cross is provided by a set of slave services executing in parallel.

-The current implementation can easily be adopted to more sophisticated distribution mechanisms based on the Service Data Elements (SDE's) [5] provided by each Grid Service.
-There might be more specialized implementations that distribute to slaves based on current workload, cost or other metrics available.
-After having distributed he work, the MasterService registers for notifications from the slaves and waits for results.
-After all slaves have returned, the Master Service generates the final result by merging the results of the subparts and returns the completed result to the requestor.
-An important aspect here is to provide sophisticated failure handling that allows the Master Service to re-distribute requests when slaves have failed during the execution of their subpart.
+The current implementation can easily be adopted to more sophisticated distribution mechanisms based on the Service Data Elements (SDE's) [8] provided by each grid service.
+There might be more specialized implementations that distribute to slaves based on current workload, cost, or other metrics available.
+After having distributed the work, the 'Dynamizer' registers for notifications from the slaves and waits for results.
+After all slaves have returned, the 'Dynamizer' generates the final result by merging the results of the subparts and returns the completed result to the requestor.
+An important aspect here is to provide sophisticated failure handling that allows the 'Dynamizer' to re-distribute requests when slaves have failed during the execution of their subpart.
 On the slaves side, in addition to the implementation of the actual application logic, a deployment descriptor is needed that specifies where to register this particular slave service.